Bob L. Herd Department of

 - An independent assessment of capstone senior course.

 The department is heavily involved in assisting students to find employment—both summer internships and full-time positions—upon graduation.
 Approximately 50 companies have recruited the department’s students and nearly 100 percent of them have been placed upon graduation for the previous 16 years.
-Approximately 40 percent of the department’s undergraduate body is on scholarship.
+A large percentage of the department’s undergraduate body is on scholarship.
 An interview and resume workshop for the fall and spring semesters is conducted to assist students with interviewing and resume writing skills as an additional effort to maintain petroleum engineering’s outstanding placement rate.
 The curriculum is under continuous review, and revisions are made as needed to maintain accreditation and ensure employability of students.
 Faculty participation with ABET and the SPE Education and Accreditation Committee ensure the department is current on engineering education.
 In addition, faculty have attended and been principal planners in all nine of the Colloquiums on Petroleum Engineering Education.
 Changes in the petroleum engineering curriculum since 1991 have been implemented by the Petroleum Engineering Curriculum Committee after due consideration of input from the Petroleum Industry Advisory Board, ABET recommendations, and the department’s planning and assessment tools.

 The department assists students to obtain summer internships.
 This provides invaluable and highly recommended industry experience to students.
 The increasing department involvement in industrial research provides an opportunity for undergraduate students to participate actively in the research experience on campus.